saissd/lumaa-spring-2025-ai-ml_saideshith/readme.md

 # SALARY EXPECTATION : (1600$-2400$ per month)I am open to discussing compensation based on the company's standard range for this role

+# i tried to mail you regarding how to submit my work but i the mail is not able to deliver even i tried to send it multiple times.
+# and i check it many times how to fork my repository but i am unable to do it.
+Now i was able to find and do it. i apolozise for the late submission but please try to consider my submission
+## thankyou